Tony Hawk's Pro Skater 2 (GBA video game): Legacy

-Vicarious Visions went on to work on other Tony Hawk games for the Game Boy Advance, excluding Tony Hawk's Downhill Jam, instead developing the Nintendo DS version.
-The 3D engine created for this game was used for future Vicarious Visions projects on the Game Boy Advance, including Crash Bandicoot: The Huge Adventure, Jet Grind Radio, and Tony Hawk's Pro Skater 3, the latter which had an internal 3D level editor they used to make level design more intuitive.
+Vicarious Visions' implementation of C++ for the GBA prompted Nintendo to disseminate the process on its internal website for other developers.
+Vicarious Visions went on to work on other Tony Hawk games for the GBA, excluding Tony Hawk's Downhill Jam, instead developing the Nintendo DS version.
+The 3D engine created for this game was used for future Vicarious Visions projects on the GBA, including Crash Bandicoot: The Huge Adventure, Jet Grind Radio, and Tony Hawk's Pro Skater 3, the latter which had an internal 3D level editor they used to make level design more intuitive.